CmrCrabs/NEA/paperwork.typ

 ```
 )

 == The Skybox & Equirectangular Projection
+Citations: @Fullscreen-Tri \
 A standard skybox is rendered using a cubemap, which consists of 6 square textures that are projected onto a cube that is placed surrounding the scene.
 An alternative method is to use an equirectangular skybox, which is where a single 2D texture is sampled using a 3D vector which is transformed using polar coordinates.
 Ordinarily, cubemaps are chosen because they can be sampled directly, saving computation, however given that I would have to load the cubemap, pass it to the GPU and manually render the actual sky cube, the performance overhead is worth the significant ease of implementation.
 \
 \
-Instead, we send a draw call of only 3 vertices to the GPU, which we then map to create a triangle large enough to cover the screen, which all skybox details are rendererd to.
+Instead, we send a draw call of only 3 vertices to the GPU, which we then map to create a triangle large enough to cover the screen @Fullscreen-Tri, which all skybox details are rendererd to.
 Below we offset the vertices based on their index to form the triangle in the $[0, 1]$ space, and then convert it to clip space $[-1, 1]$.
 #codeblock(
 ```rust
 // Vertex Shader